Claude Code vs GitHub Copilot (2026)

 Pros

-- ✓Broadest IDE coverage in the category -- VS Code, JetBrains, Neovim, Xcode, Eclipse, and Visual Studio, unlike AI-native IDEs that lock you into one editor
+- ✓Broadest IDE coverage in the category: VS Code, JetBrains, Neovim, Xcode, Eclipse, Visual Studio, Raycast, Zed, and SQL Server Management Studio, unlike AI-native IDEs that lock you into a single editor

-- ✓Business plan enterprise controls -- team policy management, audit logs, and IP indemnity at $19/user/month make it the compliance-safe default for large organisations
+- ✓Business plan enterprise controls: team policy management, access control, budget governance, audit logs, IP indemnity, and pooled credits at $19/user/month make it the compliance-safe default for large organizations

 Limitations

-- ⚠Multi-file agentic editing lags behind Cursor and Claude Code for complex repository-wide refactoring tasks requiring deep contextual reasoning
+- ⚠Multi-file agentic editing lags behind Cursor and Claude Code for complex repository-wide refactoring tasks requiring deep contextual reasoning across large codebases

 Frequently asked questions